North–South railway (Vietnam): Wartime

 A particularly difficult target for the U.S. Air Force was the Thanh Hóa Bridge, a well-defended combined road/rail bridge in Thanh Hóa Province.
 One of the first attacks on the bridge took place on 3–4 April 1965.
 Despite dropping 239 tons of bombs on the bridge during the raid, the bridge remained serviceable; additionally, three American F-105 aircraft were shot down during the raid.
 The U.S. Navy also conducted Alpha strikes on the bridge.
 Several times, traffic over the bridge was interrupted, but every time, the North Vietnamese dutifully repaired the damage.
 The bridge was eventually destroyed by laser-guided smart bombs during separate raids on 27 April and 13 May 1972, as part of Operation Linebacker.

 After the Fall of Saigon on 30 April 1975, the Communist government of the newly unified Vietnam took control of the former South Vietnamese railway.
 Heavily damaged, the war-torn North–South railway line was nevertheless restored and returned to service on 31 December 1976, promoted as a symbol of Vietnamese unity.
 In the short time between the surrender of the South and the reopening of the line, 1334 bridges, 27 tunnels, 158 stations and 1370 switches had been repaired.
 Other railway lines that once existed, such as the Da Lat–Thap Cham Railway, were dismantled during this period to provide materials for the repair of the main line.

 Accidents and incidents

 On 10 March 2015, D19E locomotive No. 968 was written off in an accident near Dien Sanh when it was hauling a passenger train that was in collision with a lorry on a level crossing.

-On 7 August 2023, rocks collapsed at km 455 in Quang Binh in a tunnel, leading to massive delays (up to 16 hours 26 minutes).
+On 7 August 2023, rocks collapsed at km 455 in Quảng Bình province (now is Quảng Trị provice)n a tunnel, leading to massive delays (up to 16 hours 26 minutes).
 This happened during maintenance of the tunnel.